top of page

 The signed evaluation from the senior-most government official was laudatory.
 He told an anecdote on himself about following suggestions from the course, sharing some domestic roles.
 When he got home from the work on the day he heard the suggestion, he put the kettle on and his wife asked, “What are you doing?”
 ‘I’m putting the kettle on to make you a cup of tea.”
 She called out: “Children, children, come see what your father is doing!”

 The evaluations were 95% positive, rich with specifics of how participants planned to apply what they had learned, actions they committed to take when they returned to projects.
+But feedback from one participant, a male white Canadian, was very negative.

+Within two weeks of the evaluation report reaching the desk of the responsible person at headquarters, the Bangladeshi trainer and I were called to a meeting with senior managers.
 We were asked to explain the negative input, questioned about why we had not removed the negative inputs from the evaluation report, criticized for not having been more capable of managing the person’s inputs, and chastised for not having been diplomatic enough in our training approach.

 The "almost" majority of positive input shrunk in the harsh light of one person’s criticism.
 The reality of one person’s voice being given equal weight to the inputs of 39 others who found the learning experience positive and meaningful was not part of the meeting.